Boundary geometry controls a topological defect transition that determines lumen nucleation in embryonic development: Methods

 \subsection{Image analysis}

-The epiblast tissue marked by Oct3/4 positive cells was manually segmented with Napari~\cite{napari2023}.
-Labels for the entire epiblast tissue area were drawn every 30 slices with \SI{0.16}{\micro\meter} interval, followed by the plugin ``napari-label-interpolator'' to fill the entire volume.
-Then the label statistics function in the plugin ``napari-simpleitk-image-processing'' was used to count the number of voxels of the epiblast volume.
+The epiblast tissue marked by Oct3/4 positive cells {\change and the inside lumen were} manually segmented with Napari~\cite{napari2023}.
+Labels for the entire area were drawn every 30 slices with \SI{0.16}{\micro\meter} interval, followed by the plugin ``napari-label-interpolator'' to fill the entire volume.
+Then the label statistics function in the plugin ``napari-simpleitk-image-processing'' was used to count the number of voxels of the epiblast {\change and lumen} volume.
 We checked that perturbation of the tissue--tissue boundary introduced only geometric changes that preserved total volume.
-Indeed, average epiblast tissue volume was $(1.8 \pm 0.4)\times10^{5}\,\SI{}{\micro\meter^3}$ in the manipulated cohort and $(2.3 \pm 0.4)\times10^{5}\,\SI{}{\micro\meter^3}$ in the control condition.

-Lumen position measurement was performed based on the space encircled with pERM signals with Fiji~\cite{schindelin2012fiji}, using the middle cross-section, which was extracted by the 3D rotation function in Imaris (Bitplane).
+Indeed, average epiblast tissue volume was $(1.8 \pm 0.4)\times10^{5}\,\SI{}{\micro\meter\cubed}$ in the manipulated cohort and $(2.3 \pm 0.4)\times10^{5}\,\SI{}{\micro\meter\cubed}$ in the control condition. {\change For the nascent nucleated lumina, their} position measurement was performed based on the space encircled with pERM signals with Fiji~\cite{schindelin2012fiji}, using the middle cross-section, which was extracted by the 3D rotation function in Imaris (Bitplane).